antonror/payment_system/README.md

   - Use validations for: uuid, amount > 0, customer_email, status
   - Use STI
   - Transaction Types
-    - Authorize transaction - has amount and used to hold customer's amount
+    - Authorize transaction - has amount and used to hold customer's amount **done**
     - Charge transaction - has amount and used to confirm the amount is taken from the customer's account and transferred to the merchant.
-The merchant's total transactions amount has to be the sum of the approved Charge transactions
+The merchant's total transactions amount has to be the sum of the approved Charge transactions **done**
     - Refund transaction - has amount and used to reverse a specific amount (whole amount) of the Charge Transaction and return it to the customer.
 Transitions the Charge transaction to status refunded.
-The approved Refund transactions will decrease the merchant's total transaction amount
+The approved Refund transactions will decrease the merchant's total transaction amount **done**
-    - Reversal transaction - has no amount, used to invalidate the Authorize Transaction
+    - Reversal transaction - has no amount, used to invalidate the Authorize Transaction **done**
     - Transitions the Authorize transaction to status reversed **done**

 ### ☐ Inputs and tasks